top of page

 During labour, your midwife will offer to assess your cervical effacement by performing a vaginal examination.
 They use their fingers to feel and measure the thickness of the cervix.

-Although internal examinations are routinely offered within maternity care for the reasons listed above, it's important to remember that this is your choice.
+Although internal examinations are routinely offered within maternity care, it's important to remember that this is your choice.
 Verbal consent should always be obtained, and you can decline.

 What You Also Need to Know: